metamystical/mdht/README.md

-seq | sequence number (int) of mutable data sig | ed25519 signature of salt, v and seq (64-byte buffer) k | public key used to make a mutable target and to sign and verify mutable data (32-byte buffer) onV | if not null or undefined, called whenever peer locations or BEP44 data are received from a remote node, with a single argument: an object with .target and .values for getPeers and announce Peers, or .ih and .v for getData and putData
+seq | sequence number (int) of mutable data sig | ed25519 signature of salt, v and seq (64-byte buffer) k | public key used to make a mutable target and to sign and verify mutable data (32-byte buffer) onV | if not null or undefined, called whenever peer locations or BEP44 data are received from a remote node, with a single argument: an object with .target and .values for getPeers and announce Peers, or .ih and .v for getData and putData, plus .socket in both cases socket | node socket, object version of node 'location' { address: (string), port: (int) }

 Note that getData can be used with values of target and mutableSalt provided by whomever stored the data.
 If target is unknown, it can be computed with makeMutableTarget (if k and mutableSalt are known) or makeImmutableTarget (if v is known).